MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 ### Custom Teams apps

 #### My organization built a custom Teams app and published it, either to AppSource or the tenant app catalog, but the app icon isn't displayed as expected when the app is pinned to the app bar in Teams.
-How do I fix it
+How do I fix it?

 Make sure that you follow the logo guidelines before you submit the app.
 To learn more, see [Checklist for Seller Dashboard submission](/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/overview).